efwatts/LRP_Troubleshooting/README.md

 ```
 ## Load modules and environment
 If running on Rivanna (or other HPC), be sure to load required module listed in this repository <br />
 Create a conda environment with required packages.
 For ease, all packages for this pipeline are in an environment called "LRP.env" that can be created with the environment file in this repository.
-It contains many packages and will take time to load. <br />
+It contains many packages and will take time to load. ***This environment is too unwieldy*** for now, I have separate environments in each module. <br />
 The conda environments currently work best if you use a different env for each module...unfortunately <br />

 ## The general flow of the pipeline (so far) is this